Michael G. DeGroote School of Medicine

-The Michael G. DeGroote School of Medicine, known as the McMaster University School of Medicine prior to 2004, is the medical school of McMaster University in Hamilton, Ontario, Canada.
+The Michael G. DeGroote School of Medicine is the medical school of McMaster University in Hamilton, Ontario, Canada.
 It is operated by the McMaster Faculty of Health Sciences.
-It is one of two medical programs in Canada, along with the University of Calgary, that operates on an accelerated 3-year MD program, instead of the traditional 4-year MD program.
+It is one of two medical programs in Canada that operates on an accelerated 3-year MD program instead of the traditional 4-year MD program, along with the University of Calgary.

-In 2021, McMaster ranked 11th in the world and was tied for 2nd in Canada in the clinical and health category of the Times Higher Education World University Rankings.
+In 2021, McMaster ranked 11th in the world and was tied for second in Canada in the clinical and health category of the Times Higher Education World University Rankings.
 In 2012, McMaster ranked 14th in the world and 1st in Canada in medicine, according to the Times Higher Education Rankings.

 The school received 5,605 applications for the Class of 2025, the most applications of any medical school in Canada, and had an acceptance rate of 3.6%.
 The average cumulative GPA of entering undergraduates in the Class of 2027 was 3.92 and the average MCAT Critical Analysis and Reasoning Skills (CARS) score was 129, a score in the 95th percentile.
 Unlike many other medical schools, McMaster's medical school does not drop any courses or years in their GPA calculation, and only uses the CARS section of the MCAT in their admissions evaluation.
 Students also have to write the CASPer admissions test, first developed by McMaster in 2010.

 Since its formation in 1965, the school has used the small-group, case-based learning curriculum invented at McMaster, which is now known as PBL or problem-based learning.
 In addition, the school was the first in the world to institute a 3-year M.D. program in 1969, with classes being held year round.
 In the 1980s, McMaster developed and coined the term "evidence-based medicine" as a way to approach clinical problem solving.
 McMaster also developed the Multiple Mini Interview (MMI) system in 2001 for medical school admissions which has been adopted as part of the admissions process for professional schools around the world.
 In 2010, McMaster developed the CASPer test for medical school admissions, which has been adopted by over 70 medical, dental and nursing schools worldwide.